aimat-lab/materials_concepts/Reproduce.md

 Random seed for all numpy and torch operations: `42` (this is also the default setting).

+## OpenAlex Data Collection

+The dataset used in this work was collected from the [OpenAlex API](https://openalex.org/) using a two-step query process:

+1. **Source Discovery**: We queried OpenAlex sources (host venues) using the search term `"materials science"` to identify relevant journals and venues in the materials science domain.
+This retrieves sources like journals, conferences, and repositories that publish materials science content.

+2. **Works Retrieval**: For each identified source, we fetched all associated works (publications) including their abstracts, concepts, publication dates, and metadata.

+The specific fields retrieved for each work include: `id`, `doi`, `display_name`, `publication_date`, `is_retracted`, `is_paratext`, `abstract_inverted_index`, and `concepts`.

+**Important Note on Data Reproducibility**: Instead of pinning to a specific OpenAlex snapshot (which can be difficult to maintain and access), we provide the raw data dump resulting from our query on Figshare.
+This ensures exact reproducibility of our results while making the data easily accessible.

+The data collection scripts can be found in:
+- `materials_concepts/dataset/downloader/download_sources.py` - for retrieving sources
+- `materials_concepts/dataset/downloader/download_works.py` - for retrieving works from each source

 ## Evaluating a model on Mario Krenn's Science4Cast challenge

 All information regarding the challenge can be found [here](https://github.com/artificial-scientist-lab/FutureOfAIviaAI?tab=readme-ov-file).
 The necessary data can be